Veterinary Monitoring Equipment Market Size and Share

 By Product Type: Multi-Parameter Dominance Faces Wearable Disruption

-Multi-parameter systems retained 35.65% veterinary monitoring devices market share in 2024, owing to their role in anesthesia and critical-care workflows.
+Multi-parameter systems retained 35.65% veterinary monitoring equipment market share in 2024, owing to their role in anesthesia and critical-care workflows.
 The segment’s robust clinical validation underpins purchasing, and portable form factors such as the 3-lb LifeWindow One broaden use beyond surgical suites.
 These platforms now integrate Wi-Fi and cloud dashboards, allowing remote specialists to review waveforms in real time.
 Procurement remains capital-intensive, yet leasing models and bundled service contracts sustain revenue visibility.

 Wearable and remote units are the fastest-growing category at 7.12% CAGR, driving fresh penetration in home-care and extensive-farm settings.
 AI-driven collars, rumen boluses, and non-contact Doppler devices detect subtle physiological deviations hours before clinical symptoms appear, cutting intervention costs.
 Embedded telecom modules transmit encrypted data to practice management systems, embedding these devices within preventive-care plans.
-Battery-life breakthroughs and energy harvesting support multi-year deployment, cementing the segment’s disruptive momentum within the veterinary monitoring devices market.
+Battery-life breakthroughs and energy harvesting support multi-year deployment, cementing the segment’s disruptive momentum within the veterinary monitoring equipment market.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.